tiprankstipranks

 We face competition that may result in a loss of our market share and/or a decline in profitability.

 Our industry is highly competitive and we expect it to remain highly competitive as competitors cut production costs, new product markets develop, and other competitors attempt to enter the markets in which we operate or new markets in which we may enter.
 Some of our existing competitors have more sales, greater marketing, more specialized manufacturing, and highly efficient distribution processes.
 We may also face competition from new competitors that may enter our industry or specific product market.
 Such current or new competitors may develop technologies, processes or products that are better suited to succeed in the marketplace as a result of enhanced features and functionality at lower costs, particularly as technological sophistication of such competitors and the size of the market increase.
-These factors could lower our average selling prices, resulting in reduced gross margins.
+These factors could lower our average selling prices and reduce gross margins.
 If we cannot sufficiently reduce our production costs or develop innovative technologies or products, we may not be able to compete effectively in our product markets and maintain market share, which could adversely affect our business, financial condition and results of operations.

-Demand1 | 1.8%
+Demand1 | 1.6%

 Demand - Risk 1